MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/co-authoring-overview.md

 SharePoint Server and Office applications minimize the performance and scalability impact that is associated with co-authoring in your environment.
 Office clients don't send or download co-authoring information from the server until more than one author is editing.
 When a single user is editing a document, the performance impact resembles that of earlier versions of SharePoint.

 To reduce server impact, Office clients synchronize co-authoring actions less often when the server is under heavy load, or when users are not actively editing the document.
-This helps reduce overall performance impact.
+This timing of the synchronization helps reduce overall performance impact.

 ## See also
 <a name="bkmk_perf"> </a>